Vpy7/Thesis/README.md

 ## Workflow

-The `Example.ipynb` notebook (or the script below) executes the following steps:
+The `Example.ipynb` notebook executes the following steps:

 1. **Import libraries and modules** – loads all necessary Python packages and the custom functions from `lca.py` and `utils.py`.
 2. **Load data** – reads your symptom data, label mapping, and base data (with age).